parkerpettit/transaction_transformer/README.md

 - Pretrained models: `data/models/pretrained/`
 - Finetuned models: `data/models/finetuned/`

+Once this is done once, the resulting artifact is uploaded to W&B. In future runs, it will be downloaded from W&B (if the files don't already exist).

 ## Configuration

 All defaults live in YAML; CLI is only for quick overrides.